CBravoR/AdvancedAnalyticsLabs/README.md

 7. [Scorecards and Random Forest](notebooks/python/Lab_6_Scorecards_and_Ensembles.ipynb): How to estimate a scorecard, run a Random Forest, and compare ROC curves.

+8. [PD / LGD Calibration](notebooks/python/Extra_Lab_PD_Calibration.ipynb): How to define ratings by segmenting the AUC curve and calibrate a long-run PD / downturn LGD adjusted by macroeconomic factors.

 ## Deep Learning

-8. [Introduction to Keras and Shallow ANN](notebooks/python/Lab_7_Keras_and_Shallow_Neural_Networks.ipynb): Gentle introduction to Keras and Tensorflow.
+9. [Introduction to Keras and Shallow ANN](notebooks/python/Lab_7_Keras_and_Shallow_Neural_Networks.ipynb): Gentle introduction to Keras and Tensorflow.
 Updated to Tensorflow 2.0.

-9. [Embeddings](notebooks/python/Lab_8_Embeddings.ipynb): How to calculate embedding layers, and how to use pre-trained embeddings.
+10. [Embeddings](notebooks/python/Lab_8_Embeddings.ipynb): How to calculate embedding layers, and how to use pre-trained embeddings.
 Currently uses Facebook's [fasttext library](https://fasttext.cc/).
 Updated to Tensorflow 2.0.

-10. [1D CNN and Keras' Model API](notebooks/python/Lab_9_ConvNets_for_Text_Analytics.ipynb): Intro to CNN, and how to use Keras' Model API.
+12. [1D CNN and Keras' Model API](notebooks/python/Lab_9_ConvNets_for_Text_Analytics.ipynb): Intro to CNN, and how to use Keras' Model API.
 Also contains an implementation of [Kim et al. (2014)](https://arxiv.org/abs/1408.5882) CNN for text analytics.
 Updated to Tensorflow 2.0.

-11. [2D CNN and Gradient Backtracing](notebooks/python/Lab_10_2D_Convolutions.ipynb): 2D Convolutions for image classification.
+12. [2D CNN and Gradient Backtracing](notebooks/python/Lab_10_2D_Convolutions.ipynb): 2D Convolutions for image classification.
 Use of pre-trained models (VGG16), training of own models and separable convolutions, and gradient backtracing to visualize what is being used to discriminate.

-12. [Multimodal Learning](notebooks/python/Airlines.ipynb): Example shown at the 2019 [Machine Learning Bootcamp](http://www.fields.utoronto.ca/activities/19-20/bootcamp_ML_F) at the University of Toronto (video recording to follow).
+13. [Multimodal Learning](notebooks/python/Airlines.ipynb): Example shown at the 2019 [Machine Learning Bootcamp](http://www.fields.utoronto.ca/activities/19-20/bootcamp_ML_F) at the University of Toronto (video recording to follow).
 Mixed content from all other labs applied to sentiment analysis.
 Shows how to use categorical embeddings, text embeddings, and traditional structured data to improve evaluations.

 ## Data Management and a Primer on Visualization

-13. [SQL Refresher](notebooks/python/Lab_11_SQL_Connections.ipynb): Refresher on SQL, how to access it from Python, and a very light introduction to [SQLAlchemy](https://www.sqlalchemy.org/).
+14. [SQL Refresher](notebooks/python/Lab_11_SQL_Connections.ipynb): Refresher on SQL, how to access it from Python, and a very light introduction to [SQLAlchemy](https://www.sqlalchemy.org/).

-14. [Primer on Visualization](notebooks/python/Lab_12_Visualization_Primer.ipynb): A few plots using pyplot, seaborn and plotly.
+15. [Primer on Visualization](notebooks/python/Lab_12_Visualization_Primer.ipynb): A few plots using pyplot, seaborn and plotly.
 Very introductory primer.

 These labs are available under the GPL v3, feel free to use them as you wish.
 I'll be grateful if you can point to the Github, as I'll keep these updated in subsequent iterations of the modules where I teach this.
 As always, these notebooks are provided with no guarantees.